suit-wg/suit-report/draft-ietf-suit-report.md

 This approach simplifies the design of the bootloader since it is able to use an append-only log.
 It allows a Verifier to validate this report against a signed CoRIM that is provided by the firmware author, which simplifies the delivery chain of verification information to the Verifier.

-This information is not intended as Attestation Evidence and while an Attestation Report MAY provide this information for conveying error codes and/or failure reports, it SHOULD be translated into general-purpose claims for use by the Relying Party.
+The log-based structure of the SUIT\_Report is not conducive to processing by a typical Relying Party and requires additional information (the SUIT\_Manifest) to validate.
+Due to this structure, the typical workflow would involve a trusted party reconstructing the measurements typically used in Attestation Evidence: software measurements and hardware identification or measurement.
+Additional information in the SUIT\_Report SHOULD be removed prior to signing by the Verifier;
+the Relying Party SHOULD NOT rely on the SUIT\_Report directly.

 # Capability Reporting {#capabilities}